 What about after uni?

-Graduates can choose to progress into roles working in computer aided product design and development, computer modelling and simulation, materials engineering industries and automation in manufacturing companies.
+As a course graduate, you may choose to apply your skills working in computer aided product design and development, computer modelling and simulation, materials engineering industries and automation in manufacturing companies.

-The Control and Systems Engineering (CASE) hub at Salford brings together a wealth of academic and research-staff expertise in areas of advanced control and system engineering.
-We lead research in mechanical, electrical, civil and aeronautical engineering.
+You might also choose to take your subject interest further with postgraduate research.
+Home to PhD and Research Master’s opportunities, our Control and Systems Engineering (CASE) research hub brings together a wealth of academic and research-staff expertise in areas of mechanical engineering, automation, advanced control and system engineering.

 What you need to know

-This course is recommended for engineering-based graduates or industry professionals with relevant experience.
-Throughout the course, there is a strong management theme, so you will need to understand the demands and nuances of a senior engineering role.
+This course is recommended for engineering-based graduates, or industry professionals with relevant experience and awareness of the demands and nuances involved with a senior engineering role.

 ENGLISH LANGUAGE REQUIREMENTS